General Electives

 PRINCIPLES OF SELLING

 In Principles of Selling students explore the role sales plays in the national economy and the importance of ethical behavior in business.
 Topics include: how to build, train, motivate, and evaluate a sales team; the role of buying motives; the selling process; and the importance of data.
-The course is aligned to the Marketing, Sales and Services pathway.

 SUGGESTED GRADE LEVEL: 12 PRE-REQUISITES: None